 The European Union adopted the first anti-money laundering Directive back in 1990 in order to prevent the misuse of the financial system for the purpose of money laundering.
 It provides that obliged entities shall apply customer due diligence requirements when entering into a business relationship (i.e. identify and verify the identity of clients, monitor transactions and report suspicious transactions).
 This legislation has been constantly revised in order to mitigate risks relating to money laundering and terrorist financing.

 The European Fifth Anti-Money Laundering Directive (AMLD V) from 2018 has recognised the possibilities of developing technologies that can ensure secure ways of remote electronic identity verification in its point (22) of Recitals, stating that accurate identification and ver

 ification of data of natural and legal persons are essential for fighting money laundering or terrorist financing.

 One of the pillars of the European Union's legislation to combat money laundering and terrorist financing is Directive (EU) 2015/849 (The Fourth Anti-Money Laundering Directive (AMLD IV).
 According to this Directive, banks and other gatekeepers are required to apply enhanced vigilance in business relationships and transactions involving high-risk third countries.

-CREDON, SIA is a company registered in the European Union’s member state, Republic of Latvia, and performs its business activities in a strong compliance with legal enactments of the Republic of Latvia, including the Law on the Prevention of Money Laundering and Terrorism and Proliferation Financing (AML Law).
+CREDON is a company registered in the European Union’s member state, Republic of Croatia, and performs its business activities in a strong compliance with legal enactments of the Republic of Croatia, including the Law on the Prevention of Money Laundering and Terrorism and Proliferation Financing (AML Law).

 The request for identity verification is established in the Article 14 of the AMLD IV and transposed in the national legislation, in Article 11-13 of the AML Law, providing that the subjects of the law should carry on verification of the customer before business relationship is established and before transactions are being carried out.